 There are large providers operating everywhere in North America that want to sign you up.
 These often have smaller brands that they use to market themselves locally.
 They are by necessity a little more generic, but sometimes they have the means to offer you an impressive range of possible plans.

 There are also smaller providers that represent small energy collectives in your area.
 These can be non-profits interested only in distributing energy where it’s needed and doing so in a way that’s environmentally responsible.

 Some of these providers have been around for decades; many others have sprung up recently in response to the newly available opportunities.

 What these providers have in common is that they’re competing to sell you electricity.
 This is a very simple commodity, and it’s being routed through your local utility.
 That means you don’t have to consider whether the company is good at delivering electricity, installation or resolving blackouts.

 How to Compare Electricity Providers

-To start comparing providers, plans and electricity rates, just type your zip code into our Compare and Switch tool located on the right side of the screen.
+To start comparing providers, plans and electricity rates, just type your zip code into our Compare and Switch tool located at the top of the screen.
 After clicking the ‘Search’ button, you will be able to compare a number of different electricity providers for your current utility.